HaoTakeshi/discordForward-vibecode/README.md

 - Detect and forward message edits with an `[Edited]` prefix.
 - Support for forwarding attachments (images).
 - Option to post messages to a specific thread instead of the webhook's main channel.
+- Option to monitor for and alert on specific keywords.
 - Fully configurable via `config.json`.
 - If a message is too long for the webhook to post, it will split it into multiple messages.